-This paper empirically investigates the role of long-term inflation expectations for the monetary transmission mechanism.
-In contrast to earlier studies, we confirm that U.S. long-term inflation expectations respond significantly to a monetary policy shock.
-In line with a re-anchoring channel of monetary policy, we find that long-term inflation expectations play an important role for the transmission of monetary policy shocks to the rate of inflation.
-Our results are robust with respect to the identification strategy and alternative monetary policy indicators applied during the zero lower bound period.
+This paper investigates the role of long-term inflation expectations for the monetary transmission mechanism and the conduct of monetary policy in a structural VAR framework.
+In contrast to earlier studies, we find that U.S. long-term inflation expectations respond significantly to a monetary policy shock.
+In line with a re-anchoring channel of monetary policy, long-term inflation expectations play an important role for the transmission of monetary policy shocks to the rate of inflation.
+Structural scenario analysis suggests that the response of monetary policy to expectations shocks contributes to the stabilization of inflation and unemployment.

-Keywords: Long-Term Inflation Expectations, Monetary Policy, Structural Vector Autoregression, Sign and Zero Restrictions JEL-Classification: E31, E52, C32
+Keywords: Long-Term Inflation Expectations, Monetary Policy, Re-anchoring Channel,